 Buffalo doesn’t have Seattle’s reputation for constant rain, but it does have about the same number of sunny days to enjoy each year.

 4. Rental costs are reasonable in Buffalo.

 New York City is one of the most expensive rental markets in the United States.
 Even a small apartment can easily top $2,500 in some neighborhoods!
 When you decide to move to Buffalo, the average rent for a one-bedroom place is just over $1,100 per month (2021 figures).
-If you compare that cost to the other major cities in the Northeast, it’s tough to find a better rate.
+If you compare that cost to the other major cities in the Northeast, finding a better rate is challenging.